rd-editor-docs/rd-editor-docs.github.io/README.md

 Visit the tutorial website [here](https://rd-editor-docs.github.io/intro).
 This is the GitHub repository for the tutorial.

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
-If you want to add information or make some edits, see [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you want to add information or make some edits, see the [contribution guide](./CONTRIBUTING.md).

 ## Working with Docusaurus